adam0x7/uniswap-v4-docs/Hooks.md

 The introduction of hooks in Uniswap V4 opens up a world of possibilities for developers to innovate and build new DeFi protocols.
 Some potential use cases include:

-- Customized AMMs with different pricing models and trading rules.
+- Customized AMMs with different pricing curves that xy = k.
 - Yield farming and liquidity mining protocols that incentivize liquidity provision.
 - Derivative and synthetic asset platforms built on top of Uniswap V4 liquidity.
-- Insurance and risk management solutions integrated with Uniswap V4 pools.
+- Lending hooks integrated with Uniswap V4 pools.
-- Decentralized lending and borrowing protocols leveraging Uniswap V4 liquidity.

-Uniswap V4 hooks introduce a paradigm shift in the development of decentralized exchanges and DeFi protocols.
-By enabling customization and extension of liquidity pools, hooks empower developers to build innovative applications and unlock new use cases.

-The core hook functions, combined with the flexibility of the hook system, provide a solid foundation for developers to create unique and tailored DeFi solutions.
-As the Uniswap V4 ecosystem evolves, hooks will play a crucial role in driving innovation, composability, and the growth of the DeFi landscape.
+As a hook developer you can easily bootstrap the codebase of an entirely new DeFi protocol through hook designs, which subsequently drives down your audit costs and allows you to develop faster.
+However, its important to note that just because you made a hook, that does not mean you will get liquidity routed to your hook from the Uniswap frontend.